Looking for Love was a romantic musical-comedy film starring the popular singer Connie Francis, Jim Hutton.

 This film was Johnny Carson’s first film cameo, and his movie debut.

-Johnny Carson used to joke that Looking for Love was so bad it was transferred to flammable nitrate film stock.
+Johnny Carson used to joke that Looking for Love was so bad that it was transferred to flammable nitrate film stock.

 Francis was meant to make a follow-up movie, Pizza for Breakfast, but it was never filmed.